 How Do You Prevent Canker Sores?

 According to the Journal of the American Dental Association (ADA), individuals can prevent the development of canker sores by maintaining good oral hygiene.
 In addition, it is important to floss the teeth once a day and preferably use a toothbrush with soft bristles.
 Using an antibacterial mouthwash has also been shown to reduce the risk of developing canker sores.
+Preventative general dentistry is an important part of your mouth oral health.

 To prevent mouth damage, avoid mouth irritating foods, including salt water and reduce stress.
 Foods that can trigger mouth ulcers include coffee, spices, nuts, pineapple, and tomatoes.
 Avoid talking while eating and chewing because this can cause buccal lesions that weaken the mucous membranes and favor canker sores.
 When brushing your teeth, exercise caution to avoid hurting the gums.
 If you wear dentures, ensure that they fit snugly otherwise consult your dentist.